 - Do Night Shift Workers Need Blue Light Blocking Glasses?

-Fine-Tune Your Sleep Routine After Night Shift
+3. Fine-tune Your Sleep Routine

 Going to bed around the same time and “winding down” with the same behaviors will help link those things to sleep, making the transition between night shift and day shift quicker.